Health

 Choosing and

-- The stalk must be firm and shiny white, without any brownish patches.
+- The stem should be firm, bright white, without brownish spots.

-- Thick ones are as tender as the thins ones.
+- The large ones are as tender as the thin ones.

 - In the refrigerator: 1 week in the vegetable drawer for early leeks.
-Winter leeks can be kept for longer.
+Winter leeks keep longer.

-- In the freezer: cut the stalks into slices and blanch them beforehand.
+- In the freezer: cut them into slices and blanch them beforehand.

 Tips and